 The four modules of the “Quality Management in Pharma and Biotech” course are:

 1. Quality Management - The role of the Qualified Person

 Module 1 focuses on the role of the Qualified Person (QP) and how Quality Management systems safeguard product quality, besides being good business practices.
 The QP watches over product quality while taking patient safety and product availability into account.
 This requires an in-depth understanding of the QP’s role and responsibilities.

-2. Drug Development – from Quality by Design to clinical studies
+2. Quality Management in Drug Development – from Quality by Design to clinical studies

 Date: 14-16 September 2021.

 Module 2 explores the regulatory requirements for drug development from both a quality viewpoint as well as an inspection bodies, Regulatory Affairs, and Drug Registration Authorities perspective.
 We will explore the development of a new Active Pharmaceutical Ingredient (API), following the principles of Quality by Design.
 Then non-clinical development is discussed, including toxicology, up to clinical development and manufacturing, referring to GLP, GCP and GMP requirements and regulatory guidelines.

 3. Quality Management in Sterile Manufacturing – a thorough discussion on sterility assurance challenges

 Date: 4-6 October 2021.